 In addition, technological and scientific progress sparks new insurance policies.
-As mentioned above, the first cyber insurance policy was concluded in 2010.
-Vanbreda Risk & Benefits, a Belgian independent insurance broker and risk consultant, predicts that drone insurance will become common in 2020 and that the first insurance policy for robotics and automated guided vehicles will appear in 2030.
+As mentioned above, the first cyber insurance policy was concluded in 2010.42 Vanbreda Risk & Benefits, a Belgian independent insurance broker and risk consultant, predicted that drone insurance would become common in 2020 and that the first insurance policy for robotics and automated guided vehicles will appear in 2030.43

-Furthermore, the covid-19 pandemic leads to an increase of exclusions in life and non-life insurance contracts that did not already contain a general exclusion for pandemics, as well as an increase in claims.
+Furthermore, the covid-19 pandemic has led to an increase in exclusions in life and non-life insurance contracts that did not already contain a general exclusion for pandemics, as well as an increase in claims.
 Some discussions might arise regarding the question whether an insurance policy covers pandemics, such as business interruption policies.
-The covid-19 pandemic might cause financial problems for the whole economy, resulting in many claims in trade credit insurances, covering businesses against debts that cannot be paid by their customers or suppliers.
-This might eventually lead to an increased premium or financial difficulties for the whole economy, or both.
-The insurance sector has taken measures to combat the economic consequences of covid-19, for example for fire insurance, outstanding-balance life insurance and group insurance of employers whose employees are temporarily unemployed.
+The covid-19 pandemic might cause financial problems for the whole economy, resulting in many claims in trade credit insurance policies, covering businesses against debts that cannot be paid by their customers or suppliers.44 This might eventually lead to increased premiums or financial difficulties for the whole economy, or both.
+The insurance sector has taken measures to combat the economic consequences of covid-19; for example, regarding fire insurance, outstanding-balance life insurance and group insurance of employers whose employees are temporarily unemployed.45

 Insurance law is an ongoing process of trial and error and a constant interaction between the legislature, the judiciary and the executive.
 When new legislation is published, case law will evolve.
 When case law evolves, legislation has to be changed.
 When certain insurance problems receive media attention, both case law and legislation are to an extent forced into taking a certain direction.
 Therefore, it is fairly possible that new topics will arise in the future and we, as law practitioners, look forward to any evolution of insurance law.